 Do you live in an area that is vulnerable to hurricanes?
-If so, be sure to take into consideration the potential hurricane storm damage to your house when it comes to choosing a garage door.
+If you do, when it comes to choosing a garage door, be sure to take into consideration the potential hurricane storm damage to your house.

 “Because of their size, garage doors are more susceptible to wind damage than other exterior openings.
 Unless you have a tested hurricane-resistant door installed, high winds can force it out of the opening,” according to Clopay Building Products, the largest U.S. residential garage door manufacturer.
 The company urges coastal property owners to make sure their garage door meets updated building code wind-resistance requirements.